donsheehy/datastructures/prose/16_priority_queues.md

 We're going to discuss a versatile and  fundamental data structure called a **priority queue**.
 It will resemble a queue except that items all have a priority and will come out ordered by their priority rather than their order of insertion.

 By this point, we know enough about different data structures that we will be able to implement this data structure in several different ways.
-Eventually, we will introduce a data structure called a **heap** that will give good performance in many respects, but it won't be
+Eventually, we will introduce a data structure called a **heap** that will give good performance in many respects.

 ## The Priority Queue ADT